 And yet the torres are impressive all year round.
 In winter (June-August), they transform into ghostly peaks shrouded in snow.
-At other times of the year, they're stark pillars of dark grey bare rock.
+At other times of the year, they're stark pillars of dark gray bare rock.

 Hike to a viewpoint overlooking the Paine Massif

 One of the best ways to get a closer view of the torres is by taking a two-hour guided hike to a lookout.
 After climbing a steep ascent up a gravel path, the route drops back down.
 It brings you to the foot of an emerald green lake with the towers looming behind it.
 Try to get there for sunrise or sunset.
 At these times, and in lower season, you might find you have the view all to yourself.